-The International Society for the Study of Religion Nature and Culture (ISSRNC) was approaching its second conference with its website having been left in a state of disarray by a previous volunteer, on top of an idiosyncratic CSS build by the original developer.
-Initially brought on board to update the site, I discovered inconsistencies in the navigation and user experience across the site.
+The International Society for the Study of Religion Nature and Culture (ISSRNC) was approaching its second conference with its website having been left in a state of disarray by a previous volunteer, this on top of an idiosyncratic CSS build by the original developer.
+Initially brought on board to update ISSRNC’s announcements and news, I discovered issues with the user experience and inconsistencies within the secondary navigation across the site.

-Working with founder Bron Taylor, I assessed religionandnature.com, a site that not only housed the ISSRNC but also the Encyclopedia of Religion and Nature, and the Journal for the Study of Religion, Nature, and Culture.
-I redesigned the information architecture and user experience across channels, rewrote copy across the site, developed the content plan, supervised the developer/graphic designer working out of San Francisco, and QA’d the site prior to launch.
-Redesigned to scale over time, the 2007 redesign was the ISSRNC’s online presence until 2017.
+Working with founder Bron Taylor, I accounted for the inconsistencies in the navigation and content within religionandnature.com, a site that housed not only the ISSRNC but also the Encyclopedia of Religion and Nature, and the Journal for the Study of Religion, Nature, and Culture.
+A redesign of the site was out of budget for the organization, founded only a year earlier.
+After accounting for all versions of the secondary navigation and the content on the site, I redesigned the information architecture and navigation, rendered the user experience across channels consistent, developed wire-frames, rewrote copy across the site, and developed the content plan.
+Working out of Nashville, I supervised the developer/graphic designer working out of San Francisco to correct the graphic design within the existing page structure and QA’d the site during the build out of templates and then prior to launch.

-I also supervised the recoding of the site in 2009 to correct for the original idiosyncratic CSS build, to ensure continued cross-browser compatibility, in time for the site to be used to support its third conference.
+I supervised the recoding of the site in 2009 to correct for the original idiosyncratic CSS build.
+The recoding ensured continued cross-browser compatibility and updated the site’s content in time for the site to be used to support its third conference, in Amsterdam, the Netherlands.